jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ```
 Map<Integer, Account> accountList = new HashMap<>();
 ```
-AccountList is not of type List -> disinformative.__
+AccountList is not of type List -> disinformative.<br />
 However, we still should not include type of variable in its name.

 #### DO: